How To Photograph Unique Compositions Like Sally Mann

 Some of my favorite photographers create images that I have studied as successful compositions.
 These are images that I can’t help but go back to – they are magnetic, drawing me in, and I think a lot of that is because they are so successfully composed and thus pleasing to the eye.

-This photograph brings in all the elements that create a successful composition.
-The focus is on the girl, and her bent elbows lead our eyes to the center point – her braids.
+This photograph incorporates all the elements that create a successful composition.
+The focus is on the girl, and her bent elbows lead our eyes to the center point — her braids.
 The bend of her arms mirrors the way the trees descend from left to right above her.
-She looks off to the right as there is a bit more negative space to her left.
+She looks off to the right, as there is a bit more negative space to her left.

 From Justine Kurland’s “Girl Pictures” Series